sara-huang-hart/anime-recommendation-system/README.md

       <img src="Images/img-05.png" width="600">
    <br>

 Since our project objective is to make anime recommendations based on users' ratings, our next task was to generate a user list.
 The MAL website contains 14 million users.
 However, using this list would result in excessive time consumption and storage requirements.
 Therefore, we made the strategic decision to employ a subset of these users, specifically the most recently active users.
+We utilized the "BeautifulSoup" library to navigate and extract information from the website.
-1.
+1. Each team member ran the code below, which used the provided URL to generate a random list of 20 recent users upon each page refresh.